 The DRO(s) will not be consulted in election rulings or disputes.

-The DRO(s) will be appointed by the Director of Internal Affairs based on Policy Manual Section γ.A.
+The DRO(s) will be appointed by the Director of Governance based on Policy Manual Section γ.A.

 Ex-Officio Members

-The Director of Internal Affairs will serve in an advisory capacity on the Committee, unless they are acting as CEO, under A.2.a.ii.1.
+The Director of Governance will serve in an advisory capacity on the Committee, unless they are acting as CEO, under A.2.a.ii.1.

 The Vice-President (Student Affairs) will serve in an advisory capacity on the Committee, unless they are acting as CEO, under A.2.a.ii.2.

 No student running in the Winter General Elections (Ref.
 B) may participate as a member of the Elections Committee during the election.
-A replacement (if deemed necessary by the CEO and Director of Internal Affairs) must be found as outlined in A.2.ii.1 through A.2.ii.3 above.
+A replacement (if deemed necessary by the CEO and Director of Governance) must be found as outlined in A.2.ii.1 through A.2.ii.3 above.
 If a member of the Elections committee wishes to run for a position in any other election, they may not be a part of the administrative team organizing that specific election.

 EngSoc General Elections